nate-droid/qflow/README.md

 # QFlow

 QFlow is a Kubernetes-native dataflow system for running quantum circuits and integrating their results into classical pipelines.
 It is designed to be practical, minimal, and easy to explore for developers interested in quantum workflows.
+The quantum simulator is already capable of parsing and running OpenQASM files, and the QFlow DSL allows users to define quantum workflows in a simple way.

 Some of the capabilities include:
 - **Quantum Circuit Execution**: Run quantum circuits using a simulator (by default, uses my own).